 Boxes: 10, 25, 50, 75, 100, 150, 200

 Microforms: 10, 25, 50, 75, 100, 150, 200

 TexLinx Release Notes lets system users know what has been modified in the TexLinx Instruction Guide or when a new item is added to the TexLinx Resources page - PDF (297 KB) updated March 31, 2017

-Registration for the February TexLinx Basics Demonstration Training Class is now CLOSED.
+Registration for the June 28th TexLinx Basics Demonstration Training Class has reached maximum capacity and is now CLOSED.

 Registration for this class is offered to Austin-based TexLinx users assigned to the Role of Records Center User but RMOs and RMLs are welcome to register, just be aware that this class does not cover Retention Schedule instruction in TexLinx or other RMO/RML duties in TexLinx.
 If you have already attended a TexLinx Demonstration Training Class and need to attend again, feel free to sign up during the registration period.

 When registering, if you do not get an email reply soon after submitting the form, your registration did not process, please try again.

 updated June 11, 2018

 Watch training videos to learn how to work in TexLinx - https://www.tsl.texas.gov/texlinxtrainingvideos updated January 24, 2017

 TexLinx User Add Form (Must be signed by RMO) - PDF updated September 2016